The Digication Blog

 Central to the initiatives that Tracy has been involved in are well-considered methods of teaching and making meaningful connections, and these are things that Digication’s ePortfolio system is well-suited to facilitating.

-She said that ePortfolios are excellent tools that enable all of these for students because these place learners at the heart of everything.
+She said ePortfolios are excellent tools for enabling all of these for students because they place learners at the heart of everything.

 The storytelling component is a powerful aspect of any ePortfolio initiative, and further to that are the variety of pedagogies that academics have been experimenting with.